apache/trafficserver/doc/developer-guide/logging-architecture/architecture.en.rst

               |                                |
               +--------------------------------+

-In this manner, since no two threads are writing in the other’s segment, we avoid race conditions during the actual logging.
-This also makes LogBuffer’s critical section extremely small.
+In this manner, since no two threads are writing in the other's segment, we avoid race conditions during the actual logging.
+This also makes LogBuffer's critical section extremely small.
 In fact, the only time we need to enter a critical section is when we do the book keeping to keep track of which segments are checked out.
 Despite this, it's not unusual to see between 5% and 20% of total processor time spent inside ``LogBuffer``